skovnats/SVE-Systemic-Verification-Engineering/README.md

-I saw entire societies transformed into sources of raw resources — human and material — for parts of the Western world — UK, USA, Germany, EU, Israel, and allied blocs — under slogans of “freedom,” “progress,” and “democracy”.
+I saw entire societies transformed into sources of raw resources — human and material — for parts of the Western world — UK, USA, Germany, EU, Israel, and allied blocs — under slogans of “freedom”, “progress”, and “democracy”.
 In **Article 7**, I show how the USSR could have been reformed differently —
 yet such evolution was *not* profitable for those preferring dependency over parity.